A Hypnosis Testimonial (your mileage may vary)

 “Where’s your office?”
 My office is 260 SW Madison Avenue, Suite 104-4, in Corvallis OR, and is fully handicap-accessible.
 There is free parking along the whole block in front of the building and in the public parking lots on Second Street.

 “Where do I sign up?”
 Right here, with my online scheduler!
-Just find a time on my calendar that works for you, pay for the first session with a card, and you’re all set.
+Just pick a service (single session, 3-session package, 6-session package, video session), then find a time on my calendar that works for you, pay for the first session with a card, and you’re all set.
 You’ll get email reminders and everything.
 (Text reminders, too, if you enter a cell phone number in the “Phone” field.)
 Sweet!

 “But I still have a question!”
 Ask away: